-TOPSAR mode is intended to replace the conventional ScanSAR mode, achieving the same coverage and resolution as ScanSAR, but with a nearly uniform SNR (Signal-to-Noise Ratio) and DTAR (Distributed Target Ambiguity Ratio).
+TOPSAR mode replaces the conventional ScanSAR mode, achieving the same coverage and resolution as ScanSAR, but with a nearly uniform Signal-to-Noise Ratio and Distributed Target Ambiguity Ratio.

 Figure 1: TOPSAR Sub-Swath Acquisition

 The azimuth resolution is reduced compared to SM due to the shorter target illumination time of the burst.
 Using the sweeping azimuth pattern, each target is seen under the same antenna pattern, independently from its azimuth position in the burst image.
 By shrinking the azimuth antenna pattern, as seen by a target on the ground, scalloping effects on the image can be reduced.
 Bursts are synchronised from pass to pass to ensure the alignment of interferometric pairs.